 What happened next I didn't even think about: grabbing a small pry bar and a big screwdriver, I proceeded to dismantle the old laptop gorilla style, prising into and under panels and boards, and grabbing, yanking, and tossing the pieces out the open garage door, onto the driveway.
 Then I screwed the disc drive onto a pine board, got out the Bosch 1/2" hammer drill and tore its guts out, and did a long arcing 2-pointer right smack dab into the middle of the

 All the other iBook bits went into the trash, too.
 Oh sure, the "right" thing would have been to take it all in a bag to the recycling place and paid their, what, $20.00 (?) haz waste recycling fee, but a) 20 bucks buys a lot more beer, and b) what few heavy metals and toxic materials there may be in this little obso-Mac is going to the land fill to join the 93 million metric tons of baby-poop filled disposable diapers and kitty litter that's already there.

 No, I ain't no hero, but I didn't ask to be born into this particular point in the Earth's story arc.
-At least I don't have a bunch of old junk cars sitting around my trailer out in the country.
+At least I don't have a bunch of old junk cars with MAGA bumper stickers, sitting around my trailer out in the country.
 Just six or seven cool old bikes hanging from the garage ceiling, and I recycle all of my micro brew bottles.

 No words can better describe the sort of get down, get rowdy and let it all hang out level of enthusiasm that occurs at a Donald Trump rally, than the above video from the New York Times.
 Fired up by their idol's borderline incoherent, but very effective, rhetoric, his fans happily and loudly revel in the stew of their collective hatred and bigotry.